 Multiplexing in live-cell microscopy allows us to observe multiple cell structures and processes in synchrony, providing more physiologically relevant results and thus adding context to measurements.
 It allows the study of cell and protein interactions, dynamic changes, and how these changes interact and influence each other.
 However, while experiments using a single fluorophore are common, imaging live cells using two or more fluorescent probes can be complex and requires the consideration of several important points to be successful.
 This article will cover some key aspects of setting up a successful multicolor live-cell experiment.

-Selecting the right fluorophores
+- Selecting the right fluorophore combinations

 When setting up a multicolor live-cell experiment, first it is crucial to choose the correct fluorophores.
 They must be compatible with live specimens and photostable to allow long-term imaging.
 Fluorescent protein tags, live-cell dyes, dynamic markers like Ca2+ indicators, and other methods used for labeling the target of interest are the right tools for this purpose.
 Nevertheless, the choice of fluorescent dyes to study processes in living cells in a multiplexed manner is still quite limited due to broad emission spectra.
 With each additional label used, it becomes increasingly difficult to find excitation/detection schemes with high specificity and high signal yield.
 Complex labeling strategies are needed to minimize spectral overlap when two or more fluorophore signals are imaged together.